likelylogic/jest-chrome-faker/README.md

 Using fakes (or "[test doubles](https://martinfowler.com/bliki/TestDouble.html)") makes it simple to programatically test parts of your extension code which rely heavily on the Chrome API, in a test environment, at speed, using stub data.

-Known as integration tests, Martin Fowler [says](https://martinfowler.com/bliki/IntegrationTest.html#:~:text=it's%20likely%20to%20significantly%20improve%20your%20testing%20speed):
+Known as Integration Tests, Martin Fowler [says](https://martinfowler.com/bliki/IntegrationTest.html#:~:text=it's%20likely%20to%20significantly%20improve%20your%20testing%20speed):

+> [Integration Tests] are likely to significantly improve your testing speed, ease of use, and resiliency.
+>
-> [Integration tests] are likely to significantly improve your testing speed, ease of use, and resiliency.
-Since (narrow) integration tests are limited in scope, they often run very fast, so can run in early stages of a deployment pipeline, providing faster feedback should they go red.
+> Since they are limited in scope, they often run very fast, so can run in early stages of a deployment pipeline, providing faster feedback should they go red.

-Whilst there are currently some [limitations](#limitations) with this library, the implementations' [source code](src/api) is fully decoupled from the base mock setup, and is easy to review and if necessary commit updates to.
+Whilst at this early stage of development there are some [limitations](#limitations), the implementations' [source code](src/api) is fully decoupled from the base mock setup, and is easy to review, test and commit updates to.

 Check the [roadmap](#roadmap) for development plans.